Prescription only medicine

 12. SHELF LIFE: 36 months

-13. STORAGE: It is stored below 25OC, away from light and moisture and in a safe place out of the reach of children.
+13. STORAGE: Keep below 25°C, away from light and moisture and in a safe place out of the reach of children.

 Name and Address of Manufacturer